Pella’s Bold Goals

 Plenty of Product Lines

 One of the great things about Pella is all of the product lines.
 They have vinyl windows, they have wood windows with aluminum exteriors, and they even have a fiberglass product called the Impervia series.
-We won’t get into the vinyl in this post but we’ll hit just some high points and some differences between the product lines.
+We won’t get into the vinyl in this post but we’ll hit some high points and differences between the product lines.

 The Lifestyle Series